Elmar099/Calculator-/README.md

-Tried to replicate the apple calculator using JavaScript, HTML and CSS.
+Replication of the apple calculator using JavaScript, HTML and CSS.